Calynxx/Cursebreaker-CalMod/README.md

 - Place it into the new CalMod folder
 - Run the game to generate the config files (will be in Cursebreaker\BepInEx\config)
 - (OPTIONALLY) Install [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to manage the configs in-game using a GUI

+## Building
+- Clone the repo
+- Load up CalMod.sln in Visual Studio
+- Fix assembly references (probably under Solution Explorer -> CalMod -> Dependencies -> Assemblies or in CalMod.csproj in the HintPath tags)
+  - You should be able to find all of the referenced dlls inside \steamapps\common\Cursebreaker\Cursebreaker_Data\Managed
+- You should be able to build once all references are fixed